Three steps, most days.

 See it first.

-Every lesson opens in the triptych — the same note shown on the staff, the keyboard, and the cello fingerboard.
+Every lesson opens in the triptych — the same note shown on the staff, the keyboard, and your instrument's fingerboard.
 Before a finger touches a string, the shape of the note is made familiar in three places at once.

 A major third is no longer a label; it's a visible distance on the page, a key to skip on the keyboard, a specific reach on the fingerboard.
 The three views act as three translations of the same idea.